CamiWilliams/AlexaTacoBellCalculator/README.md

 # AlexaTacoBellCalculator
-Tell alexa a dollar amount and she will tell you want you can order from taco bell
+Tell alexa a dollar amount and she will tell you what you can order from taco bell